Tag Archives: travelers

 Electronic Keypad Access With Manual Safety Key

 These room safes are not as secure as the previous two.
-This style requires the moving of the safe to enter a key and entering an override code.
-They record the time and date of the override entry, but nothing else.
+This style requires the moving of the safe to enter a key and override code.
+They record the time and date of the override entry but nothing else.
 Refer below as to who *should* hold the spare key.

 Manual Key Safe With Safety Key Access